The Ultimate Guide To Independent Contractor Taxes

 Schedule SE or form 1040-ES is used to figure and pay estimated tax.
-However the easiest way to file quarterly taxes is electronically.
+However, the easiest way to file quarterly taxes is electronically.
 There are options through the IRS website (IRS Direct Pay), EFTPS (Electronic Federal Tax Payment System or IRS2go app.
 There are tools available to help you figure out exactly how much you should expect to pay like Keeper’s estimated tax payment calculator.

 If you think you’ll owe tax and you also have W-2 income you can choose to adjust your withholdings to cover the overage.
 If you earn all of your income as an independent contractor, don't expect a tax refund.
 You'll be expected to owe and you may want to make quarterly estimated payments.
 Quarterly tax payments allow you to pay as you go as the tax system was designed and can help to avoid a large unexpected tax bill when you file your return.

-Quarterly tax payments are due on a schedule set by the IRS.
+When are quarterly estimated tax payments due?
+Well, quarterly tax payments are due on a schedule set by the IRS.
 Those dates are April 15, July 15, September 15 and January 15.

 At this point, you know which small business taxes you need to pay, you have to pay close attention to your expenses and you need to get ready to file your tax return with the IRS.